bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Overcast
+- Mostly Cloudy
-- 78% humidity
+- 76% humidity
-- 4 mph wind
+- 7 mph wind
-- 93% cloud cover
+- 85% cloud cover
-- 60 AQI 🟨
+- 51 AQI 🟨
-- 0.31 inches of rain expected in the next 48 hours
+- 0.26 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>